Pneumonia in Children

 - Sputum culture.
 This test is done on the mucus (sputum) that is coughed up from the lungs and into the mouth.
 It can find out if your child has an infection.
 It’s not routinely done because it is hard to get sputum samples from children.

 - Chest CT scan.
 This test takes images of the structures in the chest.
-It is very rarely done.
+This is done only in cases of complicated pneumonia or if your child is not responding to routine treatments.

 - Bronchoscopy.
 This procedure is used to look inside the airways of the lungs.
 It is very rarely done.

 - Pleural fluid culture.
 This test takes a sample of fluid from the space between the lungs and chest wall (pleural space).
 Fluid may collect in that area because of the pneumonia.
+This is called a pleural effusion.
 This fluid may be infected with the same bacteria as the lung.
 Or the fluid may just be caused by the inflammation in the lung.

 How is pneumonia treated in a child?